Many people are hesitant to begin investing in their 401(k) plans, because they are worried about how it will affect their take-home pay.

 Some companies have stopped offering an employer match, but it is still important to contribute to your 401(k).
 Five percent is a good starting point if you are not receiving an employer match.

-- A traditional 401(k) is a good option because it can reduce the amount you pay in taxes now, which may make it easier to continue investing when money is tight.
+- A traditional 401(k) is a good option, because it can reduce the amount you pay in taxes now, which may make it easier to continue investing when money is tight.

 How a Roth 401(k) Affects Take Home Pay

 This is similar to a Roth IRA because the contributions will not reduce the amount you pay in taxes each year.
 However, the benefit of not paying taxes on your earnings can pay off once you are in retirement age.
-It is something to carefully consider if your employer offers a Roth 401(k).
+It is something to consider carefully if your employer offers a Roth 401(k).

 - A Roth 401(k) allows you to avoid taxes on your investment earnings.

 - This can be a good option if you are not worried about lowing your taxable income.